Home to one of the most in-demand arbitrators in Latin America

 Offering excellence and integrity, Von Wobeser y Sierra is a full service law firm founded in 1986.
 In the arbitration field, law firm ranking agencies confirm that Wobeser y Sierra, S.C.
 (VWyS) is the leading firm for dispute resolution services in Mexico and one of the most prominent in the field in the Latin American region.
 VWyS is the only firm in Mexico ranked by Global Arbitration Review among the best 100 law firms worldwide and Chambers & Partners has ranked its dispute resolution team in the top tier.

 The dispute resolution practice of VWyS is domestic and international, and its clients include many Fortune 500 companies.
-Over the past 30 years, the firm has successfully represented several companies and foreign governments in a wide variety of disputes of different sizes and complexities, ranging from a fully successful defense of a 2.5 billion dollar commercial arbitration claim between two shareholders of a beer company, to a 130 million dollar judicial claim involving the malfunctioning of a satellite in outer space, just to mention some representative examples.
+For more than 30 years, the firm has successfully represented several companies and foreign governments in a wide variety of disputes of different sizes and complexities, ranging from a fully successful defense of a 2.5 billion dollar commercial arbitration claim between two shareholders of a beer company, to a 130 million dollar judicial claim involving the malfunctioning of a satellite in outer space, just to mention some representative examples.